Khovanov homotopy type, Burnside category, and products: Cubical flow categories

 The attaching map for $\Cell{x}$ sends $\Cell[y]{x}\cong\Cell{y}\times\Moduli(x,y)$ via the projection map to $\Cell{y}$, and sends $\bdy\Cell{x}\setminus\bigcup_y\Cell[y]{x}$ to the basepoint. \end{definition}

-\cite[Lemma~3.25]{RS-khovanov} asserts that the above defines a CW complex, whose reduced cellular cochain complex is isomorphic (after shifting the gradings by $D_B+\dots+D_{A-1}-B$) to the chain complex associated to the framed flow category $\FlowCat$ from \Definition{flow-cat-chain-complex}, and the isomorphism sends cells of $\Realize{\FlowCat}$ to the corresponding objects of $\FlowCat$.
-The Cohen-Jones-Segal realization of $\FlowCat$ is the formal desuspension of $\Realize{\FlowCat}$ so that the gradings agree.
+\begin{lemma} \cite[Lemma~3.25]{RS-khovanov} \Definition{CJS-realization} defines a CW complex, whose reduced cellular cochain complex is isomorphic (after shifting the gradings down by $D_B+\dots+D_{A-1}-B$) to the chain complex associated to the framed flow category $\FlowCat$ from \Definition{flow-cat-chain-complex}.
+The isomorphism sends cells of $\Realize{\FlowCat}$ to the corresponding objects of $\FlowCat$. \end{lemma}